enkryptai/helm-charts/charts/enkryptai-stack/README.md

 * Create DNS records for each subdomain.
 * Attach valid SSL certificates for all three before deploying EnkryptAI Stack.

-If you encounter any issues during installation or post-deployment, please reach out to the EnkryptAI DevOps team for assistance and troubleshooting.
+If you encounter any issues during installation or post-deployment, please reach out to the [EnkryptAI team](mailto:hello@enkryptai.com) for assistance and troubleshooting.